SQANT-ALGORITHM/writing/_drafts/2016-09-08-Decentralized-Software-and-the-Gun.md

 recreational drugs of independence in an age of many-million-dollar war machines and drones that kill.
-Give Average Joe a 9 mm handgun, convince him he knows how to use it---not hard, the boob tube furnishing much fertile ground for fantasy---and he'll walk straighter, talk louder, and generally go about life like he's one rung down from God's own Angel Michael, even at Wal-Mart with the piece down the stretch waistband of his blue jeans.
+Give Average Joe a 9 mm handgun, convince him he knows how to use it---not hard, the boob tube furnishing much good material for any would-be Walter Mitty---and he'll walk straighter, talk louder, and generally go about life like he's second in command after God's own Angel Michael, even at Wal-Mart.
+At least for a while.

-The extent of effect is roughly proportional to the noise of floor of anxiety induced in the man.
+The extent of effect is roughly proportional to the noise floor of anxiety induced in the man.
 Nightly news?
 Six inches taller.
 Cable news?
 Twenty more pounds of imputed muscle.
-Gangs, terrorists, sociopaths, immigrants, black people, communists galore and sundry bugbears recorded and replayed out of all proportion?
+Gangs, terrorists, sociopaths, immigrants, militant black people, communists galore and sundry bugbears recorded and replayed out of all proportion?
 [Sheepdog].
 [Oath Keeper].
 [Prepper].
+On an individual level, none of these is morally reprehensible.
+They may be closer to inevitable.

-For every nightmare, the Gun affords a correspondingly unbounded illusion of control, a magical antidote to helplessness, the playhouse mask of a stock Decisive Hero.
+For every nightmare, the Gun affords a correspondingly unbounded illusion of control, a magical antidote to helplessness, the mask of a stock Decisive Hero.
 The conceivable horrors are unbounded, and so, in the absence of faith and empowering knowledge, must the power of our talismans be.
 Else it's life upon our knees, all dependence, because there are no alternatives.

 [Sheepdog]: http://www.killology.com/sheep-wolves-and-sheepdogs